ciraganenicole/Taskforce/README.md

 - Create, edit, and delete an account.
 He can also visualize the account list on the home page and see account details
 - Create and edit a record
 - When creating a record, he can select from the list of existing categories and subcategories or create new ones
+- If a user exceed the budget, he gets an alert

 ## Technologies used